in

 Maintain good Hygiene:

-• Keep the skin cleaned regularly, use moisturizers, and avoid fragranced lotion.
+• Keep the skin cleaned regularly, use moisturizers, and avoid fragranced lotions.

 Seek immediate medical care:

-• If you have any skin tear, lesion, insect bites, burn, or blister, don’t wait for it to heal by themselves.
+• If you have any skin tears, lesions, insect bites, burns, or blisters, don’t wait for them to heal by themselves.
 Seek medical care immediately.

-• If you develop inflammation or infection of the affected area, or the skin over the affected area is red, warm, indurated, thickened, or become painful, seek medical care immediately.
+• If you develop inflammation or infection of the affected area, or the skin over the affected area is red, warm, indurated, thickened, or becomes painful, seek medical care immediately.

 • A new onset of swelling or a rash that does not disappear within a few days should also prompt you to seek medical assistance.